l12f3r/terraform-bastion-host/README.md

 }
 ```

-## 8. Configuring the bastion host security and access to the private instance
+## 8. Completion

+Now, the Terraform code must be applied using `terraform apply`.
+After its completion, all environment will be available on the cloud.
+Just SSH into the bastion host and, from there only, one may SSH into the private instance.

+A huge shout out to [@1Vidz1](https://github.com/1Vidz1), who developed this [on his own repo](https://github.com/1Vidz1/AWS-Terraform-Environments/) and was my pair-debugging pal - the last two sections are pretty much on him.
+Obrigado!
+Another one to the mentor of this project, [@tseideltrc](https://github.com/tseideltrc): bifanas no prato and Pedro's finest to you both!
+Vielen danke!